 - Change of Grade Form – fill this out to get your dissertation hours changed from incomplete to complete.
 It’s not online, but Lois has copies of it.

-- Checklist for the final year: A helpful list of things to keep in mind during the Job Search
+- Checklist for the job search: A helpful list of things to keep in mind during the Job Search